ryanwatts-getben/textract/README.md

 This section describes how to use the Salesforce Client Integration features.

+## Architecture Overview

+The Salesforce integration consists of two main endpoints:

+1. `/nulaw` and `/nulaw/{matter_id}` - Retrieve matter context and metadata without downloading documents
+2. `/nulawdocs/` - Retrieve document information and URLs for frontend uploading

+This separation allows for more efficient client-side processing.

 ## Fetching Matter Context from Salesforce and Creating Projects

 ### POST /nulaw